 - 1. Dissemination of the full text of the release to the national financial press and to daily newspapers that provide regular coverage of financial news; - 2.
 Dissemination to all Members; and - 3.
-Dissemination to all relevant regulatory bodies. - (3) A Listed Issuer must File all news releases (and other Material Information that is disseminated) with the Exchange and may also disclose this information on its own website.
-This is not, however, an acceptable means of general dissemination.
-Listed Issuers must be careful they do not publish their press release on a website before it has been generally disseminated by a full-text service. - (4) If a Listed Issuer chooses to publish news releases or other documents required to be Filed by the Exchange or by securities regulatory authorities on its website, it must publish all of them.
+Dissemination to all relevant regulatory bodies. - (3) A Listed Issuer must File with the Exchange all news releases (and other materials containing Material Information) that is disseminated) with the Exchange and may also disclose this information on its own website.
+This is not, however, an acceptable meansit submits to the Market Regulator in accordance with section 5.04(2) in advance of generalpublic dissemination.
+Listed IssuersAll other news releases must be careful they do not publish theirfiled with Exchange prior to or concurrent with public dissemination.

+A Listed Issuer that submits a draft press release on a website before it has been generally disseminatedfor review by a full text service.the Exchange must submit such draft press releases at least 24 hours prior to its public dissemination

+(3)(4) If a Listed Issuer chooses to publish news releases or other documents required to be Filed by the Exchange or by securities regulatory authorities on its website, it must publish all of them.
 It cannot publish only favourable information.
 Similarly, news releases and other filings must be clearly distinguished from marketing material that may also be on the website so that a viewer will not confuse the two.